nixworks/public/news/2006/02/24/index.md

 ##### Ken Livingstone
 ### [ Ken Livingstone, the Mayor of London, is suspended from his position for one month by a three member panel of the Adjudication Panel for England for being "unnecessarily insensitive" in comparing a Jewish "Evening Standard" reporter to a Nazi concentration camp guard.
 Nicky Gavron, his deputy, will take over his responsibilities whilst Livingstone is suspended. ](/news/2006/02/24/ken-livingstone-the-mayor-of-london-is-suspended-from-his-position-for-one-month-by-a-three-member-panel-of-the-adjudication-panel-for-en.md)
-_Context: Nazi, Adjudication Panel for England, Mayor of London, Nicky Gavron, Ken Livingstone, Evening Standard_
+_Context: Ken Livingstone, Nazi, Mayor of London, Nicky Gavron, Evening Standard, Adjudication Panel for England_

 ##### Abqaiq
 ### [ An explosion and gunshots are reported at Abqaiq, home of largest Saudi Arabian oil facilities. ](/news/2006/02/24/an-explosion-and-gunshots-are-reported-at-abqaiq-home-of-largest-saudi-arabian-oil-facilities.md)